 There are two different plans you can choose from.
 The personal plan costs $3 per month, and the family plan costs $5 per month.

 - Key features: commission-free trades, fractional shares, CopyPortfolios (ready-made crypto portfolios)

 - Sign up for eToro

-Like Robinhood, eToro offers free trades of stocks and ETFs, with support for fractional shares so you can invest in any stock or ETF even with a small amount of money. eToro also supports cryptocurrency, and in fact, has much more to offer than Robinhood as far as crypto is concerned. eToro currently offers more than 50 different cryptocurrencies, which is more than any of the other best Robinhood alternatives covered here.
+Like Robinhood, eToro offers free trades of stocks and ETFs, with support for fractional shares so you can invest in any stock or ETF, even with a small amount of money. eToro also supports cryptocurrency and in fact, has much more to offer than Robinhood as far as crypto is concerned. eToro currently offers more than 50 different cryptocurrencies, more than any of the other best Robinhood alternatives covered here.

 eToro also offers social capabilities, somewhat similar to Public.com and Tornado.
 In addition to connecting with other users, this unique trading platform offers CopyTrader, which allows you to replicate the actions of other traders (currently available for crypto only).